2023 Best Value Anthropology Bachelor's Degree Schools in the Middle Atlantic Region

 York undergraduate students pay an average of $15,308 in tuition and fees each year.

-Out-of-state tuition fees for undergraduate students at Millersville are $22,226 per year.
+The average tuition and fees for an out-of-state undergraduate student at Millersville are $22,226 a year.

 Read full report on Anthropology at Millersville University of Pennsylvania